ZJZAC/awesome-deep-model-IP-protection/README.md

 3. [PRADA: Protecting Against DNN Model Stealing Attacks](https://arxiv.org/pdf/2103.04980.pdf)：detect query patterns associated with some distillation attacks | [BibTex]():    juuti2019prada | Juuti al, *IEEE European Symposium on Security and Privacy (EuroS&P)* 2019

 4. [Extraction of complex DNN models: Real threat or boogeyman?](https://arxiv.org/pdf/1910.05429.pdf)：we introduce a defense based on distinguishing queries used for Knockoff nets from benign queries. | [Slide](https://asokan.org/asokan/research/ModelStealing-master.pdf) | [BibTex](): atli2020extraction | Atli et al, *International Workshop on Engineering Dependable and Secure Machine Learning Systems.
 Springer, Cham* 2020

 5. [DAWN: Dynamic Adversarial Watermarking of Neural Networks](https://arxiv.org/pdf/1906.00830.pdf): dynamically changing the responses for a small subset of queries (e.g., <0.5%) from API clients | [BibTex](): szyller2019dawn | Szyller et al, 2019,6

+6. [Stealing Deep Reinforcement Learning Models for Fun and Profit](https://arxiv.org/pdf/2006.05032.pdf): first model extraction attack against Deep Reinforcement Learning (DRL), which enables an external adversary to precisely recover a black-box DRL model only from its interaction with the environment | [Bibtex](): chen2020stealing | Chen et al, 2020.6

 ## Removal&nbsp;Attack
 1. [Effectiveness of Distillation Attack and Countermeasure on DNN watermarking](https://arxiv.org/pdf/1906.06046.pdf)：Distilling the model's knowledge to another model of smaller size from scratch destroys all the watermarks because it has a fresh model architecture and training process; countermeasure: embedding the watermark into NN in an indiret way rather than directly overfitting the model on watermark, specifically, let the target model learn the general patterns of the trigger not regarding it as noise. | [BibTex](): yang2019effectiveness  | Yang et al, 2019.6